 Cooperstown is a very small village located in the state of New York.
 With a population of 1,837 people and two associated neighborhoods, Cooperstown is the 629th largest community in New York.
-Much of the housing stock in Cooperstown was built prior to World War II, making it one of the older and more historic villages in the country.
+Cooperstown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Of important note, Cooperstown is also a village of artists.
 Cooperstown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cooperstown’s character.